 in the process of becoming A-G certified.
 Teachers define expectations in their syllabi and have posted lists of the A-G requirements in their classrooms for students to see in an effort to raise their awareness and empower them.
 The College and Career Resource Center (CCRC) also provides information on requirements for college through the Wednesday Walk-in Workshop program.

-to support special education student pursuit of post high school education
+to support special education student pursuit of post high school education college, careers and life.

 VVC Bridge Program

 Congruence